Skip to primary navigation Skip to content Skip to footer

 Training

-Training starts May 1st, with kayaking basics, we certify all guides with an ACA L2 certification.
+Training starts April 27th, with kayaking basics, we follow training guidelines for the ACA’s L2 Sea Kayaking certification and often teach L3 skills as well.
+All guides can get an ACA L2 certification if they are registered with the ACA.
 Then we apply all taught skills during a 5 to 6-day overnight trip spread across the area.